Institute for Native-serving Educators

 Upon completing the program, the following will be granted:

-• Certificate of completion with 68.5 seat hours noted for professional development
+• Certificate of completion with the number of professional development hours earned

 • $500 stipend provided upon completion